kpratikin/Credit-Card-Fraud/README.md

 <h1> Credit Card Fraud Detection</h1>

 <b>Objective:</b><br>
-To recognize fraudulent credit card transactions.
-To understand how to work with imbalanced dataset.
+To detect fraudulent credit card transactions and to understand how to work with imbalanced dataset.

 <b>Datset:</b>